 Chemical Dewormers – When to Use

 - Chemical dewormers are very much still a necessity for horses with a heavy parasite load, those who have not been treated on a regular basis, those horses who are primarily out on grass, and those horses who have encysts, of which there are many.
-Most horses on dry lots who are eating hay have the least number of parasites and can be more easily managed.
+Horses on hay-only diets are far less prone to parasite loads than horses on grass.

 - Always make use of fecal parasite tests before deworming to determine whether or not your horse even has an overload of parasites.
-Bear in mind that a fecal parasite count will not indicate the presence of encysted parasites however I do find that those horses with high levels of encysted parasites will often (but not always) have a high load of shedding parasites as well.
+Bear in mind that a fecal parasite count will not indicate the presence of encysted parasites in those horses with high levels of encysted parasites although those horses will often (but not always) be high shedders as well.